roydayan/Accent_Classification_Transformer/README.md

 6. Download & Extract Datasets.
 The datasets are provided as ZIP archives and should be extracted inside Google Drive.
 Arctic dataset into /MyDrive/Data, Archive into /MyDrive/TestData

+   Note - json files defining the configurations of the trained models are available in the '/models' folder.
+The models are not available but are created in the notebooks.

 ### **How to Run**
 1. Prepare Data → Run DataGenerating.ipynb to structure and preprocess the dataset.